openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 (8) The Verifier sends the `response_code` and the `transaction-id` from its session to the Response Endpoint.

-* The Response Endpoint uses the `transaction-id` to look the matching Authorization Response data up, which implicitely validates the `transaction-id` associated with the Verifier's session.
+* The Response Endpoint uses the `transaction-id` to look the matching Authorization Response data up, which implicitly validates the `transaction-id` associated with the Verifier's session.
 * If an Authorization Response is found, the Response Endpoint checks whether the `response_code` was associated with this Authorization Response in step (6).

-Note: if the Verifier's Response Endpoint did not return a `redirect_uri` in Step (6), the Verifier will periodically query the Response Endpoint with the `transaction-id` to obtain the Authorization Response once it becomes available.
+Note: if the Verifier's Response Endpoint did not return a `redirect_uri` in step (6), the Verifier will periodically query the Response Endpoint with the `transaction-id` to obtain the Authorization Response once it becomes available.

 (9) The Response Endpoint returns the VP Token and Presentation Submission for further processing to the Verifier.